-Delivery Status and Error codes
+Delivery Report Statuses and Error Codes

 What are the different SMS statuses?
 What do they mean exactly?

-There are three different SMS statuses, with ‘Delivered’, ‘Failed’, and ‘Rejected’ being final statuses for an SMS message.
+There are three different SMS statuses, with ‘Delivered’, ‘Failed’, and ‘Rejected’ being the final statuses for an SMS message.

 - Delivered - The SMS message was either delivered to the handset or accepted for delivery by the network operator.